Released: 16th November 1998

 Instinctively, it feels like If You Could Read My Mind should have been a much bigger hit.
 The track peaked at #23 in the UK – so, it outperformed the original at least – and #52 on the Billboard Hot 100.
 But the critical and commercial reaction to 54 was always going to be problematic because the song is intrinsically aligned with the aesthetic of the movie; it needed that context.
 And once Miramax decided to try and capitalise on the popularity of the younger actors in 54, there was a fundamental mismatch in the target markets of the two products.
 Ultra Naté, Jocelyn Enriquez and Amber had consistent form on the dance charts, but that didn’t mean anything to Ryan Philippe’s (mostly) teen fanbase.
 In that sense, If You Could Read My Mind actually did rather well; there was an audience for the track (surely pink pounds were the most common form of currency used to buy the single), it’s just one that 54 – thanks to studio politics – went out of its way to ignore.

 Few expected Mark Christopher’s original version of the movie ever to see the light of day, but 54 became a cult classic thanks in no small part to the controversy surrounding its creation.
 In 2015, the director’s cut – which restored all the removed content and ditched the re-shoots – finally premiered.
 It might not have undone the frustration endured by Mark Christopher back in 1998, but at the very least it vindicated his vision, which was rightly regarded as superior to that which he was credited with at the time.
 Yet, regardless of the behind-the-scenes controversy which marred the project, If You Could Read My Mind remains a deeply fabulous single.
-It’s a proudly ‘90s homage to disco that is as uplifting and joyous as there could be – and can now be rightly enjoyed as a triumphant celebration of everything that 54 represents.
+It’s a proudly ‘90s homage to disco that is uplifting, joyous and can now be rightly enjoyed as a triumphant celebration of everything that 54 represents.